BruceRanger/MandArt/Documentation.docc/A01-GettingStarted.md

 You can save and share your MandArt document files with others so they can open them in MandArt as well.

 ### Exploration

+Learn about all the ways to explore custom MandArt at <doc:A02-SettingInputs>.

+Get help with common challenges at <doc:A03-Challenges>.

+Read more about the math and the Mandlebrot set at <doc:A04-MoreAboutTheMath>.

 Have fun!